 The Support Scheme for Renewable Heat is a government funded initiative designed to increase the energy generated from renewable sources in the heat sector.
 It will contribute to meeting Ireland’s 2020 renewable energy targets whilst also reducing greenhouse gas emissions.

 The primary objective of the support scheme for renewable heat is to increase the level of renewable energy in the heat sector.
 This will contribute to meeting Ireland's 2020 renewable energy targets and reduce greenhouse gas emissions.
 The government funded scheme will support the adoption of renewable heating systems by commercial, industrial, agricultural, district heating, public sector and other non-domestic heat users not covered by the emissions trading system.

-- A grant (of up to 30%) to support investment in renewable heating systems that use the following technologies:
+We are now offering a grant to support investment in renewable heating systems that use the following technologies:

 - Air source heat pumps

 Applications are open for commercial, industrial, agricultural, district heating or other non-domestic heat users not in the Emission Trading System sector.